mautic/developer-documentation-new/docs/components/integrations.rst

 If the Integration requires authentication with the third party service:

-1. :ref:`Register the Integration<Register the Integration for Authentication>` as an Integration that requires authentication options.
+1. :ref:`Register the Integration<components/integrations_authentication:Register the Integration for Authentication>` as an Integration that requires authentication options.
-2. Create a custom Symfony Form type for the required credentials and return it as part of the :ref:`config interface<ConfigFormAuthInterface>`.
+2. Create a custom Symfony Form type for the required credentials and return it as part of the :ref:`config interface<components/integrations_configuration:ConfigFormAuthInterface>`.
 3. Create a custom service that builds and configures the Guzzle client required to authenticate and communicate with the third party service.
-Use an :ref:`existing supported factory or create a new one<Authentication Providers>`.
+Use an :ref:`existing supported factory or create a new one<components/integrations_authentication:Authentication Providers>`.

 Integration configuration
 *************************